xhafan/blog/_posts/2018-12-04-rewrite-a-legacy-application-using-ddd-tdd-.net-and-coreddd-library.md

     }
 }
 ```
 Now, when you call the service to verify the IMO number, it will take simulated 4 seconds to return.
 If you call it directly from the main web request when creating a new ship, the whole request would take 4 seconds to complete.
-Here is the an example of how it could be done for the Web Forms app.
+Here is an example of how it could be done for the Web Forms app.
 The `Ship` entity:
 ```c#
 public class Ship : Entity, IAggregateRoot
 {